Common Reasons for the Common Cold

 viruses like coronaviruses and adenoviruses can also cause colds.
 Though this

-condition is generally harmless and all the symptoms usually resolve within two
+condition is generally harmless, all the symptoms usually resolve within two

 weeks.
 Over-the-counter products and home remedies can help control symptoms.